 In the context of this movie, The Vision would a single compelling story-line.

 Whichever of the above are true doesn’t really matter much – because the outcome is the same.
-A big messy movie, with gaping plot holes, terrible editing, horrendously disjointed scenes that don’t propel any kind of coherent narrative.
+A big messy movie, with gaping plot holes, terrible editing, horrendously disjointed scenes that don’t propel any kind of coherent narrative, and it is, [flogging a dead horse here…] a transformers debacle.

 In the world of business – you pretty much have the same challenge.
 Your vision is your internal narrative, from which springs the narrative that feeds and informs your pitch, your marketing, your business stories (you always have multiple stories, especially in sales) – and – the language and tone of your communications, in real human terms, with your clients.
 And that vision, whether you communicate it explicitly or not, had better be coherent, and authentic.
 Anything less is guaranteed not to resonate with people.
 No matter how many fancy marketeers you hire.